Kevin Lerena: Lerena vs. Merhy

 Lerena faced the former WBA (Regular) cruiserweight titleholder Ryad Merhy in a WBC bridgerweight title eliminator on 13 May 2023, at the Emperors Palace in Kempton Park, South Africa.
 He won the fight by unanimous decision, with scores of 118–110, 116–112 and 115–113.

 Lerena vs. Gashi

 Lerena faced Senad Gashi for the vacant WBC interim bridgerweight title on 25 November 2023, at the Emperors Palace in Kempton Park, South Africa.
 He won the fight by unanimous decision, with scores of 114–113, 118–109 and 117–110.

 Return to heavyweight

 Lerena vs. Huni

 On 8 March 2024 in Riyadh, Saudi Arabia, Lerena was defeated by Justis Huni via unanimous decision.

 WBC bridgerweight champion

 Having been named mandatory challenger, Lerena became WBC bridgerweight champion on 8 October 2024, after Lawrence Okolie vacated the title.

 He made the first defense of his title against Serhiy Radchenko at SunBet Arena in Pretoria, South Africa on 1 May 2025, winning by stoppage in the third round.

+Return to heavyweight

 Lerena vs Okolie

 Fighting at heavyweight, Lerena lost to Lawrence Okolie by unanimous decision at Wembley Stadium in London on 19 July 2025.